 Statewide discrimination complaints

 Even though pay discrimination based on sex has been illegal since the ’60s, critics argue it can be difficult to prove under normal circumstances.
-In Alabama specifically, no state law protects women from pay inequity, and The National Women’s Law Center determined in 2018 that white women earned 74 cents compared to every dollar earned by white men, followed by 57 cents for African-American women and 49 cents for Hispanic women.
-Mississippi and Arkansas also had the highest number of complaints focused on color and race discrimination as well as sex discrimination.
+In Alabama, no state law protects women from pay inequity.

-New Mexico tied with Alabama for the most complaints centered on equal pay discrimination and led the country from 2009 to 2017 for age and national origin discrimination complaints.
-In 2016, there were 20,857 claims of age discrimination filed across the country, making it the ninth consecutive year where employees alleged more than 20,000 cases of ageism in the U.S. workforce.
+New Mexico nearly tied with Alabama for the most complaints centered on equal pay discrimination and led the country (along with Alabama) from 2009 to 2018 for age and national origin discrimination complaints.
+In 2016, there were 20,857 claims of age discrimination filed across the country, making it the ninth-consecutive year where employees alleged more than 20,000 cases of ageism in the U.S. workforce.

-While some states saw a decline in the number of discrimination complaints filed with the EEOC between 2009 and 2017, others saw dramatic increases.
-Sixty-four percent of Americans believe racism is a major concern and that may include its presence in the workplace.
-Despite a decrease in the number of color and race discrimination complaints in states like Nebraska (nearly 47 percent) and Oregon (36 percent), increases were much more substantial in states including Connecticut (almost 122 percent) and South Dakota (54 percent).
+While some states saw a decline in the number of discrimination complaints filed with the EEOC between 2009 and 2018, others saw dramatic increases.
+Despite a decrease in the number of color and race discrimination complaints in states like Minnesota (nearly 69%) and Oregon (57%), increases were much more substantial in states including Utah (almost 104%) and Connecticut (56%).

-Similarly, the number of sex discrimination complaints between 2009 and 2017 more than tripled in New Hampshire, followed by a nearly 130 percent increase in Utah and 120 percent in South Dakota.
+Similarly, the number of sex discrimination complaints between 2009 and 2018 more than doubled in Nebraska, followed by a nearly 109% increase in Massachusetts and 80% in Utah.
 Utah also ranked in the top five for the most complaints regarding age discrimination, color and race discrimination, national origin discrimination, and sex discrimination.
-Roughly 4 in 10 working women say they’ve experienced some form of discrimination at work, including those who earn less than men for the same job and those who experience repeated slights in the workplace.
+Roughly 4 in 10 working women say they’ve experienced some form of discrimination at work due to their gender, including those who earn less than men for the same job, those who are treated as incompetent, and those who experience repeated slights in the workplace.

 Changes in workplace discrimination

-Between 1997 and 2017, there were over 682,000 discrimination complaints filed to the EEOC in just one category: color and race.
-While the total number of cases dipped slightly from 2002 to 2005, there was an intense spike in color and race discrimination charges in 2006 that continued climbing into 2010.
+Between 1997 and 2018, there were over 710,500 discrimination complaints filed to the EEOC for one category: color and race.
+While the total number of cases dipped slightly from 2002 to 2005, there was an intense spike in color and race discrimination charges in 2006 that continued to climb into 2010.
 The total number of color and race discrimination charges remains higher than any other category of complaints.

 Frequent cases of discrimination

 Discrimination based on an employee’s age can take many forms.
-Discrimination centered on age had the highest percentage of discriminatory terminations according to the EEOC.
-Studies suggest 61 percent of employees over the age of 45 have either personally experienced or seen discrimination at work, and that can include the way they’re treated by existing employers, when looking for new work, and when terminated from existing employment.
+Discrimination centered on age had the highest percentage of discriminatory firings according to the EEOC.
+Studies suggest 61% of employees over the age of 45 have either personally experienced or seen discrimination at work, and that can include the way they’re treated by existing employers, when looking for new work, and when terminated from existing employment.

-Discrimination in the workplace may not be uncommon, but it can be difficult to prove.
+Discrimination in the workplace may not be uncommon, but it can be very difficult to prove.
 According to the AARP, nearly 2 in 3 employees between the ages of 55 and 65 cited age as a barrier to employment.
-Despite the high volume of complaints surrounding ageism, just 16 percent of cases focused on age discrimination merited a resolution for the charging party.
-At most, 22 percent of cases focused on equal pay led to a resolution, and fewer than 16 percent of cases focused on color and race experienced similar results.
+Despite the high volume of complaints surrounding ageism, just 16% of cases focused on age discrimination merited a resolution for the charging party.
+At most, 22% of cases focused on equal pay led to a resolution, and fewer than 16% of cases that focused on color and race experienced similar results.

-Between 1997 and 2017, the average case of discrimination related to equal pay compensated the charging party just over $30,000.
-Combined, equal pay cases resulted in $147 million in monetary benefits.
-Both religion and color and race discrimination cases averaged the lowest overall monetary benefits — $13,000 and $14,700, respectively.
+Between 1997 and 2018, the average case of discrimination related to equal pay compensated the charging party nearly $31,000.
+Combined, equal pay cases resulted in $157 million in monetary benefits.
+Both religion and color and race discrimination cases averaged the lowest overall monetary benefits — $13,000 and $14,900, respectively.

 Protecting your employees

-At Paychex, we believe in helping businesses establish effective HR practices and policies.
-With highly trained HR professionals, Paychex helps businesses just like yours streamline their HR services with powerful technology and compliance expertise — it’s a powerful combination that can help protect your business and your employees.
+At Paychex, we believe in helping businesses establish HR management services for where they are and where they want to go.
+With highly trained HR professionals, Paychex helps businesses just like yours streamline their HR services with powerful technology and expert support.
+With one platform, you’ll better understand your obligations as an employer, and your employees with have access to their payroll, benefits, and retirement directly from their mobile devices.
 Ready to learn more?
 Visit us at Paychex.com to get started.

 For the graphic titled “Outcomes of Investigations,” the categories were altered for readability.
 These were the changes: